RaspAP/raspap-docs/docs/custom-plugins.md

 !!! warning "Caution"
     Importantly, `SamplePlugin` does _not_ use the PHP `$_SESSION` object.
 Known as a "superglobal", or automatic global variable, this is available in all scopes throughout a script.
 Using the `$_SESSION` object in a plugin context can lead to conflicts with other plugin instances.

 On the front-end, Bootstrap's [form validation](https://getbootstrap.com/docs/5.3/forms/validation/) is used to validate user input.
-A custom JavaScript function is used to generate a random `apiKey` value.
+A custom JavaScript function responds to a click event to generate a random `apiKey` value.
 The `sample.service` LED indicator is functional, as are the service stop/start form buttons.

 ## Customizing
 The `SamplePlugin` demonstrates basic plugin functions without being overly complex.
 It's designed with best practices in mind and made to be easily modified by developers.